CN-Hubei-Wuhan-Damocles/gitskill/README.md

   Creating a new branch is quick AND simple.

-  My boss is a sillyB.
+  My boss is a dog.